 Check for lighting improvements

 Extra lighting makes a home easier to navigate and greatly reduces the risk of tripping.
 Walk through your home and look for areas where more brightness is needed.
 In most cases, you won’t need entirely new fixtures – just better bulbs, stick-on lights, or motion sensors.
 Things like adhesive light strips along stairs and under cabinets can make a big difference in safety and convenience.
 We’d also recommend motion activated night lights for bathrooms and/or hallways to make nighttime trips to the toilet easier.

 Keep an eye out for items any items that could hamper mobility or create a tripping hazard.
 There should be clear pathways and plenty of space to walk in without bumping into anything, especially if your loved one uses a cane, walker, or wheelchair in the home.
 The more free space, the better.
 Some common things to move or throw away include:

 - Coffee tables, ottomans, statues, and other furniture low to the ground

 It’s also worth noting that you may not have to do these modifications on your own.
-If your loved one qualifies for PACE (which has a lot to offer those who wish to live at home instead of an assisted living center), the installation of many types of home safety modifications are included within the program.
+If your loved one qualifies for PACE (which has a lot to offer those who wish to live at home instead of an assisted living center), the installation of some types of home safety modifications are included within the program.